da22le123/Messenger/doc/protocol.md

 # 3. Heartbeat message

 Sends a ping message to the client to check whether the client is still active.
 The receiving client should respond with a pong message to confirm it is still active.
 If after 3 seconds no pong message has been received by the server, the connection to the client is closed.
 Before closing, the client is notified with a HANGUP message, with reason code 7000.
-The HANGUP is also used if the input message is too long to be parsed (reason code 7001).
-Servers should be capable of parsing messages at least 1024 bytes long.

 The server sends a ping message to a client every 10 seconds.
 The first ping message is send to the client 10 seconds after the client is logged in.